mbhall88/eipp-2019-singularity/README.md

 **Note:** As the course was aimed at users of Singularity v3+ you will see the container extension `.sif` used.
 This was a new container file format introduced in v3 that is not usable with v2.
-So as you work through the slides on the machines here at EBI, replace all occurrences of `.sif` with `.simg`.
-For those not from EBI, `.sif` is the format you will work with on your cluster though.
+The container extension for v2 was `.simg`, so you may see this sometimes.
+For instance, the cluster at EBI is still on v2 (the training VMs are v3).
+For those using the Heidelberg cluster, your cluster has v3.
 You will also find all of the recipe files in that presentation in the [`recipes/`][recipes-dir] directory of this repository.

 [build-slides]: https://slides.com/mbhall88/making-containers#/